johnhearn/johnhearn.github.io/_posts/2019-05-18-communication-clarity-confidence.md

 Notice that the arrows are bidirectional, that is each one feeds into the others.
 Lets start with communication.

+## Communication

-**Verbal communication**, requires us to linearise the concepts within our heads into a train of words.
+There are different forms fo communication. **Verbal communication**, requires us to linearise the concepts within our heads into a train of words.
 Steven Pinker describes this very well in [this talk](https://youtu.be/OV5J6BfToSw?t=1545) about writing style.
 These webs of knowledge will be quite complicated and we may not even be aware of all the connections ourselves. **The more clarity we have of those connections, the easier it is to convert them to words**.

 This also works the other way around: **forcing yourself to write can encourage greater clarity**.
 So many times has the simple act of writing an idea down made it clear where the holes or inconsistencies are.
 This is the main reason for writing this blog.